Annibor/flowfocus-daily-planner/README.md

   #715AFF
   #A682FF

+I've embraced various shades of blue to align with the design principle of "Less is more."
+Blue is universally favored, and it provides an elegant contrast to the white text, creating a clean and stylish visual.

 - ![Color palette](./docs/screenshots/color-palette.png)

 I used [Tint and Shades](https://maketintsandshades.com/) to find different tints and shades of the colors from the original color palette.
 The shades used on this site were: #1A0066